LearningUkulele.com

 The “Funky Frets” Jamulus Server: Funky Frets Two

-This Funky Frets Two server is located in Northern New Jersey on cloud server providers, super close to one of the Internet backbones and they are typically very low latency.
+This Funky Frets Two server was located in Northern New Jersey on cloud server providers, super close to one of the Internet backbones and typically very low latency.

 Connecting to a Jamulus Server